 Psychiatric medication doses, including lithium, should be monitored carefully during Daily Essential Nutrients therapy (see 5.1 Warnings).

-If psychiatric medication side effects emerge, gradually reduce medication dosages (see 4.2 Drug interactions).
+As psychiatric medication side effects emerge, gradually reduce medication dosages (see 4.2 Drug interactions).
 Ideal psychiatric medication tapering minimizes patient symptoms by avoiding both adverse interaction and withdrawal effects (see 8.1 Psychiatric medication management).
 Figure 2 illustrates the importance of minimizing drug-related symptoms during the psychiatric medication reduction process.

 Hardy Nutritionals™ Free-Form Aminos or protein powders can help ameliorate drug-related symptoms until medication reductions are optimized, perhaps by binding to pharmacologically active drug metabolites and diminishing their pharmacologic effects.
 Absorption of protein products will be expedited if taken between meals.